 The Administrator may provide that awards granted under the Restated 2013 Plan (other than options and SARs) earn dividends or dividend equivalent rights; provided, however, dividends and dividend equivalents, if any, on unearned or unvested performance-based awards may not be paid (even if accrued) unless and until the underlying award (or portion thereof) has vested or been earned.
 We may pay such dividends or dividend equivalent rights currently or credit such dividends or dividend equivalent rights to a participant's account, subject to such additional restrictions and conditions as the Administrator may establish.
-Any dividends or dividend equivalent rights related to an award will be structured in a manner so as to avoid causing the award or related dividends or dividend equivalent rights to be subject to Code Section 409A or will otherwise be structured so that the award and dividends and dividend equivalent rights are in compliance with Code Section 409A.
+Any dividends or dividend equivalent rights related to an award will be structured in a manner so as to avoid causing the award or related dividends or dividend equivalent rights are in compliance with Code Section 409A.